cunio-technologies/laravel-auth0/README.md

     }
 ```

-You can implement your own cache strategy by creating a new class that implements the `Auth0\SDK\Helpers\Cache\CacheHandler` contract, or just use the cache strategy you want by picking that store with `Cache::store('your_store_name')`;
+You can implement your own cache strategy by creating a new class that implements the `OpenID\SDK\Helpers\Cache\CacheHandler` contract, or just use the cache strategy you want by picking that store with `Cache::store('your_store_name')`;

 ### Storing users in your database

 You can customize the way you handle the users in your application by creating your own `UserRepository`.
-This class should implement the `Auth0\Login\Contract\Auth0UserRepository` contract.
+This class should implement the `OpenID\Login\Contract\OpenIDUserRepository` contract.
 Please see the bottom of the [Laravel Quickstart](https://auth0.com/docs/quickstart/webapp/laravel) guide for the latest example.

 ### Laravel 5.2